DP-LLM: Runtime Model Adaptation with Dynamic Layer-wise Precision Assignment: Overview

 \section{\name Overview}

 Leveraging the dynamic nature of layer-wise sensitivity discussed in Section~\ref{subsec:motiv}, we introduce \fullname (\name), a novel approach that employs a dynamic, layer-wise mixed-precision scheme for runtime model adaptation in LLMs.
 Figure~\ref{fig:overview} presents an overview of \name.
 Instead of preconfiguring the adaptation set offline, \name dynamically configures the model according to the target precision at runtime.
-Specifically, each layer dynamically selects either $h$-bit weights ($W_{h}$) or $l$-bit weights ($W_{l}$), where $h > l$, based on input values at each decoding iteration.
-To achieve this, \name augments each linear operation (essentially a GEMV operation when decoding with a batch size of 1) in the Transformer block with a \emph{precision selector}.
+Specifically, at offline, \name assigns each layer a \emph{candidate precision set}, a set of precision levels that can be selected at runtime based on input values in each decoding step.
+To limit complexity, each candidate set consists of two precision levels, $h$-bit and $l$-bit, where $h > l$.
+To enable such runtime selection, \name augments each linear operation (essentially a GEMV operation when decoding with a batch size of 1) in the Transformer block with a \emph{precision selector}.
 This precision selector processes the input vector and, based on its values, determines the appropriate precision.

-The main insight behind designing the precision selector is that the norm of the difference in the GEMV output between using \(W_h\) and \(W_l\), or \(||\Delta W x||\) (where \(\Delta W=W_h-W_l\) and \(x\) is the input vector), can serve as an effective indicator determining which precision to use.
+The main insight behind designing the precision selector is that the norm of the difference in the GEMV output between using \(W_h\) ($h$-bit weight) and \(W_l\) ($l$-bit weight), or \(||\Delta W x||\) (where \(\Delta W=W_h-W_l\) and \(x\) is the input vector), can serve as an effective indicator determining which precision to use.
 We refer to this difference in magnitude as \emph{relative error}.
-Intuitively, it is preferable to use \(W_l\) for inputs that result in small relative errors, while \(W_h\) should be prioritized for inputs likely to produce larger relative errors.
+Intuitively, it is preferable to use \(W_l\) for inputs that result in small relative errors, while \(W_h\) should be prioritized for inputs that are likely to produce larger relative errors.